dmitry-shchetinin/LineFlow/README.md

 - - - -

-## External packages using LINEFLOW
+## External packages using LineFlow
-LINEFLOW has been integrated into a modeling library [PFNET](https://github.com/ttinoco/PFNET).
+LineFlow has been integrated into a modeling library [PFNET](https://github.com/ttinoco/PFNET).
 In Matlab, the linearized constraints can be easily used by [MATPOWER](http://www.pserc.cornell.edu/matpower/) as shown in example file `use_in_OPF.m`.

 - - - -